HTTP Poller

 • The HTTP endpoint must be externally accessible on the internet.

-• The size of the HTTP response or file being polled cannot exceed 16 MB.
+• The size of the HTTP response or file being polled should not exceed 16 MB.
+If the data being polled exceeds 16 MB, features may not be consumed.

 • As a best practice, use this feed type for real-time data with velocities of approximately 3,000 point features per second or less.
 Supported velocities will vary depending on the number of data attributes, incoming data format, and polyline or polygon feature complexity.